waikato-llm/llm-dataset-converter/plugins/find-substr.md

                         The languages to inspect; inspects all if not specified (default: None)
   -a {keep,discard}, --action {keep,discard}
-                        How to react when a keyword is encountered (default: keep)
+                        How to react when a substring is found (default: keep)
 ```